CRAKZOR/CRAKZOR/README.md

 -->

 - 🔭 Currently working on:
-  - The Armadillo programming language (https://devpost.com/software/the-armadillo-programming-language).
   - A 3D graphics web app tool for Knell Graphics called "Knell Graphics Educational Aid" (senior design project at UTA).
   - An AIO web app for a dealership's inventory and customer management system (Five Stone Investments LLC work project).
+  - The Armadillo programming language (https://devpost.com/software/the-armadillo-programming-language).

+- 🌱 Currently learning:
+  - Java
-- 🌱 Currently learning: LLVM, a collection of modular and reusable compiler and toolchain technologies used to develop frontend and backend compiler components.
+  - LLVM, a collection of modular and reusable compiler and toolchain technologies used to develop frontend and backend compiler components.

 - 📫 Reach me at: me@njrb.dev